FemiBabu/GRIP-Task4-Exploratory-Data-Analysis-Terrorism/README.md

 # GRIP-Task4-Exploratory-Data-Analysis-Terrorism
+## Performing EDA on Global Terrorism

-Performing the Exploratory Data Analysis on the given dataset the Global Terrorism
+This is a Simple Exploratory Data Analysis on Global Terrorism.

+From a security/defense analyst's perspective we should try to find out the hot zone of terrorism.

+Derive all security issues and insights from the Analysis.